Sinking of tugboat 13 de Marzo

+The sinking of the tugboat 13 de Marzo was an incident on July 13, 1994, when 72 Cubans attempted to leave the island of Cuba on a stolen tugboat, to seek asylum in the United States.
+41 passengers were drowned at sea when the tugboat sank.
+It was alleged that the Cuban coast guard deliberately sank the commandeered vessel and then refused to rescue some of the passengers.
+The Cuban government stated that the boat was sunk by accident.

 Incident

-On July 13, 1994, at approximately three in the morning, seventy two men, women, and children boarded the tugboat "13 de Marzo" (13th of March).
+On July 13, 1994, at approximately three in the morning, seventy-two men, women, and children commandeered the tugboat 13 de Marzo ("13th of March"), intending to seek asylum in the United States.
 With all vessels in Cuba owned by the state, it would have been illegal to acquire such a boat.

-According to survivor María Victoria García, who resettled in the United States in 1999 thanks to a visa obtained for her by the Miami-based Cuban American National Foundation, the government vessels refused to provide assistance to some of the distressed passengers.
+Cuba Archive, a human rights organization which promotes human rights in Cuba, has alleged that the Cuban coast guard deliberately sank the commandeered vessel and then refused to rescue some of the passengers.
+According to survivor María Victoria García, whose ten-year-old son, husband, and other close family members died, but who eventually resettled in the United States in 1999, the government vessels refused to provide assistance to some of the distressed passengers.
 As a result, only 31 survivors were pulled from the water.

-Ms. García, whose ten-year-old son, husband, and other close family members died in the incident, has stated:
+She said:

+For their part, the Cuban government denied responsibility, and stated that the boat was sunk by accident.

+Response

+Amnesty International said the following with regard to the involvement of the Cuban Government "there is sufficient evidence to indicate that it was an official operation and that, if events occurred in the way described by several of the survivors, those who died as a result of the incident were victims of extrajudicial execution."

 International leaders, including Pope John Paul II, made statements about the incident and expressed condolences to the victims.